-13 Co-creation for co-innovation
+1.13.
+Co-creation for co-innovation

-Co-creation, as a concept, is central to the process of co-innovation as is evident from Von Hippel et al.'s (47) definition of co-innovation as a platform where new ideas or approaches from various internal and external sources are applied differently to create value or experiences for all stakeholders including consumers.
+Co-creation, as a concept, is central to the process of co-innovation as is evident from Von Hippel et al.'s (Hippel et al., 2011) definition of co-innovation as a platform where new ideas or approaches from various internal and external sources are applied differently to create value or experiences for all stakeholders including consumers.
 With societies, cultures, and technologies influencing each other in more and more complex ways today, it is no longer possible for an organisation (be it private or non-profit or public) to depend entirely on its internal competencies to develop services for continually changing environments.
-This is especially true for governments facing changing political and ideological landscapes along with imminent wicked problems of, for example, climate change or social inequality.
-Sticking to traditional images of self-sufficient organisations is therefore becoming an impossible goal (48).
-Therefore, innovation through co-creation of value, whereby governments actively take steps to foster citizen value creation by endowing them with knowledge, information, and capacity to access and utilise these services.
-Co-creation opportunities should similarly be factored into the design of service provision processes (49)3.
+This is especially true for governments facing changing political and ideological landscapes along with imminent wicked problems of, for example, climate change or social inequality: wicked problems being those that are difficult to define and inherently unsolvable (Rittel and Webber, 1973).
+Sticking to traditional images of self-sufficient organisations is therefore becoming an impossible goal (Tapscott and Williams, 2006).
+Therefore, innovation through cocreation of value, whereby governments actively take steps to foster citizen value creation by endowing them with knowledge, information, and capacity to access and utilise these services.
+Cocreation opportunities should similarly be factored into the design of service provision processes (Alves, 2013).